 Real Estate Diversity Initiative (REDI)

-Check out a copy of our REDI Webinar for more information regarding the application process: REDI Webinar & Applicant Information2015
+Check out a copy of our REDI Webinar for more information regarding the application process for 2016: REDI Webinar & Applicant Information2015

 Would you like to advance your career in real estate?
 Apply for one of the nation’s most prestigious mentorship programs for women and minorities, and learn from the Colorado leaders of the international Urban Land Institute, a highly respected organization consisting of 30,000 leaders in the land use profession.